 A good overview is provided by this excerpt taken from a guide published by the California HealthCare Foundation (https://www.chcf.org/wp-content/uploads/2017/12/PDF-CaliforniasHealthCareDistricts.pdf): “First established in 1946, health care and hospital districts are a form of local government known as a ‘special district,’ described under California state law.
 Special districts are designed to provide a particular function in a specific geographic area and are governed by an elected board of directors.
 Special districts are independent from city or county governments, which traditionally provide a variety of services in a larger geographic area.
 The districts provide such unique services as police, fire, sanitation, health care, water, waste disposal, lighting or landscaping services.
 They are created at the will of local residents to fulfill a particular need not being met by other governmental or private agencies… To respond to the inadequacy of acute care services in the non-urban areas of the state, the California legislature enacted the Local Hospital District Law (section 32000 et seq. of the Health and Safety Code) in 1945.
 The intent was to give rural, low income areas without ready access to hospital facilities a source of tax dollars that could be used to construct and operate community hospitals and health care institutions, and, in medically underserved areas, to recruit physicians and support their practices (e.g., subsidies, office space, equipment).”

 The hospital is able to cover its regular operating expenses, and the District is proud of being able to do that responsibly.
 Building a new hospital to current seismic safety and other building standards is not a regular cost, however.
-Which is why rural hospitals like ours inevitably need some form of special financing, such as the sales tax in this Citizens Initiative.
+This is why rural hospitals like ours inevitably need some form of special financing, such as the sales tax in Measure O.